seedcase-project/community/README.md

 ### Contributors

-The following people contributed by submitting pull requests :tada:
+The following people have contributed to this project by submitting pull requests :tada:

 [@lwjohnst86](https://github.com/lwjohnst86),
 [@signekb](https://github.com/signekb),